evalece/bench-the-query/technical_blogs/README.md

 Next up:
 1. Reading:
   - Concurrency & CPU related topics reading- currently all using asynch non-blocking but need to look into concurrent reques and spike.
   - Present hardware health with latency and other findings (knowing these causes unfairness).
 2. More Writing:
--Explain potentail unfairness and metigations in my baseline GraphQL REST- mimicing model
+  - Explain potentail unfairness and metigations in my baseline GraphQL REST- mimicing model

 ## April 19
 1. Load test using k6
   - allow users to import text files to specify scheduled load (https://www.youtube.com/watch?v=1mtYVDA2_iQ)
   - Pack k6 as part of the image for all-in-one -> reduce build time

 2. K6 and I/O with potential bias
-Use a 2-phase test pattern (warmup → benchmark)
+  - Use a 2-phase test pattern (warmup → benchmark)

-Phase 1: Run a short warm-up or data capture phase (with I/O) Phase 2: Run your actual measurement test (with logging minimized)
+  - Phase 1: Run a short warm-up or data capture phase (with I/O)
+  - Phase 2: Run your actual measurement test (with logging minimized)

 GraphQL:
 Use their dataloader in benchmark, but also add a Naive one that has nothing while doing nested query.
+This way the project scope is managable.
--Nested Queries:
+- Nested Queries:
   1. Use independent .js for import
-2. Allow users to import cusomized schema and resolvers This way the project scope is managable
+  2. Allow users to import cusomized schema and resolvers

 ## April 20